 Family & Graduate Housing

-Family & Graduate Housing offers reasonably priced housing to families, married couples, second degree students, graduate students and single parents with dependant children.
-One, two or three units are available, some are furnished.
-The apartments are located within walking/biking distance from the main campus, and are relatively close to many Bozeman amenities including the Gallatin Valley Mall, several grocery stores, retail stores, and movie theaters.
+Family & Graduate Housing offers reasonably priced housing to families, married couples, second degree students, graduate students, and single parents with dependent children.
+One, two, and three-bedroom units are available; some are furnished.
+The apartments are located within walking/biking distance from the main campus, and are relatively close to many Bozeman amenities, including the Gallatin Valley Mall, several grocery stores, retail stores, and movie theaters.
 Family housing rental rates are less expensive than off-campus housing, but there is often a waiting list.
-Students are advised to apply at least 6 months ahead of time.
-For further information, please see: http://www.montana.edu/fgh/ or contact Family & Graduate Housing at email@example.com.
+Students are advised to apply at least 6 months ahead of arrival.
+For further information, please see: http://www.montana.edu/fgh/ or contact Family & Graduate Housing at firstname.lastname@example.org.

 Off Campus Options

 A wide variety of apartments and rental houses can be found within easy walking distance of campus.
 Prices vary depending on location, size, and number of people sharing the space.
-Rent including utilities, for one student per month will range from a low of $500 upwards to $1200 with $700 as an average.
-The best sources for locating off-campus housing or “roommates wanted” are: the Bozeman Daily Chronicle newspaper, classified section at http://bozemandailychronicle and ApartmentList at http://www.apartmentlist.com/mt/bozeman#map.
+Rent including utilities, for one student per month, will range from $500 to $1,200 per month.
+The best sources for locating off-campus housing or “roommates wanted” include the Bozeman Daily Chronicle newspaper’s classified section and Craigslist classifieds.
 Students planning to live off campus should plan to arrive two weeks early to search for housing.
-A hotel will need to be secured until an aparment is found.
+A hotel will need to be secured until an apartment is found.